daytonaio/content/guides/20250123_guide_Run_GPU_supported_LLM_inside_container_with_devcontainer.md

 To follow this guide, you'll need to have the following:
 - Understanding of [Python](../definitions/20240820_defintion_python.md), [LLMs](../definitions/20241219_definition_llm.md), [Development Environment](../definitions/20240819_definition_development%20environment.md) and [Dev Containers](../definitions/20240819_definition_development%20container.md)
+- A Linux machine with the following specifications
+  - Minimum: 32GB RAM, 8 CPUs, and a GPU with at least 16GB VRAM for optimal performance.
 - An IDE (like [VS Code](https://code.visualstudio.com/))
 - Docker (download from [here](https://www.docker.com/))
 - Daytona latest version (install from [here](https://www.daytona.io/docs/installation/installation/))